 Elegant and simplified user interaction design also allows users to cut down on the amount of time it takes to both use and to become familiarized with the interface.

 In a work setting, this reduced expenditure in time means increased productivity and more overall revenue.
-In a day-to-day life context, a reduction in frustration and annoyances that illogical design can lead to makes for a better overall experience of the task at hand.
+In a day-to-day life context, a reduction in frustration and annoyance that illogical design can lead to makes for a better overall experience of the task at hand.

 At the core of these savings of time and money is a call for a more intuitive design approach — one that anticipates a user’s most pressing needs and then works to display the key information up front, offering a seamless experience from start to finish.

-This is the kind of experience that both delights, surprises and, in the last analysis, retains customers and users.
+This is the kind of experience that both delights, and surprises and, in the last analysis, retains customers and users.
 In the long run, it creates a standard set of practices that can then be further refined.

 A simple way to eliminate this issue is to give “users” or those taking public transit a reloadable card where they can deposit money and install “terminals” across the city and within transport vehicles that accept a “tap” as fare from this card.